New heat treatment may cut cancer pain without extra drugs

 Summary

-This study tested a procedure called endoscopic ultrasound-guided radiofrequency ablation (EUS-RFA) to relieve pain in 19 people with advanced pancreatic cancer that could not be removed by surgery.
-The treatment uses heat to target nerves that send pain signals.
-The goal was to reduce pain and the need for painkillers, and to improve quality of life.
+This study tested a procedure called endoscopic ultrasound-guided radiofrequency ablation (EUS-RFA) to treat pain in 19 people with advanced pancreatic cancer that could not be removed by surgery.
+The goal was to see if zapping the celiac ganglion—a bundle of nerves—could reduce pain and improve quality of life.
+Researchers measured pain levels, medication use, and well-being before and after the procedure.

 Disclaimer